galaxyproject/training-material/topics/chip-seq/tutorials/estrogen-receptor-binding-site-identification/tutorial.md

 >    >    <details>
 >    >    <summary>Click to view answers</summary>
 >    >    <ol type="1">
->    >    <li>The DNA sequences are stored in the second line of every 4-line groups</li>
+>    >    <li>The DNA sequences are stored in the second line of every 4-line group</li>
->    >    <li>This file is a FastQ file.
-This type of file stores sequence information.
-Each sequence is represented by a group of 4 lines with the 1st line being the sequence id, the second the sequence of nucleotides, the third a transition line and the last one a sequence of quality score for each nucleotide</li>
+>    >    <li>This file is called a <a href="https://en.wikipedia.org/wiki/FASTQ_format">FastQ file</a>.
+It stores sequence information and quality information.
+Each sequence is represented by a group of 4 lines with the 1st line being the sequence id, the second the sequence of nucleotides, the third a transition line and the last one a sequence of quality score for each nucleotide.</li>
 >    >    </ol>
 >    >    </details>
 >    {: .question}
 >
-> 4. **FastQC** {% icon tool %} with
+> 4. Run **FastQC** {% icon tool %} with
 >    - "Short read data from your current history" to the imported file
 >
 >    Inspect the generated files
 {: .hands_on}

-It is often necessary to trim sequenced read, for example, to get rid of bases that were sequenced with high uncertainty (= 'low quality bases').
+It is often necessary to trim sequenced read, for example, to get rid of bases that were sequenced with high uncertainty (= low quality bases).

 > ### {% icon hands_on %} Hands-on: Quality control
 >
-> 1. **Trim Galore!** {% icon tool %} with
+> 1. Run **Trim Galore!** {% icon tool %} with
 >    - "Is this library paired- or single-end?" to `Single-end`
 >    - "Reads in FASTQ format" to the imported file
 >    - "Trim Galore! advanced settings" to `Full parameter list`